Connor14/SimpleSynth/README.md

 I would like to improve the efficiency of the synthesis where I can.

-I would like to implement "on-line" / realtime synthesis a playback or a MIDI file.
+I would like to implement "on-line" / realtime synthesis and playback for MIDI files.